-Lisbon is a gorgeous city with a certain energy in the air.
+Lisbon is a gorgeous city with a certain energy in the air and an incredibly long list of things to doand explore.
 Maybe its a mix of the Portuguese people’s mannerism, the mad traffic and the smell of eggtarts in the streets that adds up.

 We checked in to our lovely accommodation Good Morning Hostel right in the central of Lisbon.
 We fell in love with this place immediately when we got there, and was warmly greeted by the friendly staff.
 The setting of the hostel is extremely cosy with an open concept, with the furnishing very modern/ trendy and well designed compared to the average hostel.

 A little sneak peak of the grounds and common spaces here.
 It’s almost like a big cosy home given the choice of colours, textures and furnishing of the place.